Modern Burials Leave Behind Toxic Legacy

-According to an analysis by the National Geographic Society, a typical coffin burial will leave behind a host of environmental toxins and critical resources, leaving behind a polluted legacy.
+According to an analysis by the National Geographic Society, a typical coffin burial will leave behind a host of environmental toxins and critical resources, leaving behind a toxic legacy.

 The annual toll on the soils of modern cemeteries is to the tune of some 800,000 gallons of embalming fluid.
 This is equivalent to and Olympic-sized swimming pool of embalming fluid – made of formaldehyde and a number of other solvents.
 Here is a quick run-down of common embalming fluid ingredients:

 The cost of a typical burial also takes a toll on our precious environmental resources.
 Every year, caskets require about 30 million board feet of hardwoods – trees that remove carbon dioxide from the air while returning oxygen and nourishing the soils with rich biomass.

 Each year some 90,000 tons of steel are also put into the ground as ornaments and frames for caskets.
 This is more steel than was required to build the Golden Gate bridge.
 Every year.

 In addition, some 1.6 million tons of concrete are poured into burial sites – mausoleums.
 This is enough concrete to built more than 15 empire state buildings every year.

 The environmental toll of putting our remains into a casket is piling up with each year’s death toll, and for this reason, a number of organizations are now offering environmental-friendly burials.

 And certainly one of the more environmental-friendly burials is cremation – a method of burial with thousands of years of tradition.